-Strategic Priorities are a part of the Core Culture; they are the values aligned with the organization’s Vision and Goals.
-Incorporating these strategic Priorities into the core of the culture ensures that the culture will support organizational success.
+Strategic Priorities are a part of the Core Culture.
+They are the strategic values because they align with the organization’s Vision and Goals.
+Therefore, incorporating these strategic Priorities into the core of the culture ensures that the culture will support organizational success.

 The universal Priorities consist of the following values: fit, trust, caring, communication, achievement, and ownership.